nathanaelseen/nathanaelseen.github.io/_pages/ma2108smodulereview.md

 This was also my first Mathematics Minor module, but it was also one of the hardest Math module I’ve ever taken, compared to say MA1521, CS1232, MA1101R, ST2334, etc.

-Half the time I didn’t really know what I was doing, probably because my foundations on CS1231 and MA1522 weren’t that strong either, and personally my Math ain’t that good either.
+Half of the time I didn’t really know what I was doing, probably because my foundations on CS1231 and MA1521 weren’t that strong either, and personally my Math ain’t that good either.

-Also, I felt that the contents introduced to us in this module were quite a lot, probably I would say it’s roughly 1.5-2 times more than CS1231.
+Also, I felt that the contents introduced to us in this module were quite a lot, probably, I would say it’s roughly 1.5-2x more than CS1231.

 In comparison, I don’t think the non-S version cover analysis beyond the context of R, in the more generalised Metric Spaces.